Psychiatric Nurse: Duties, Pay, and How to Become One

 As a psych RN, you'll work with psychiatrists, social workers, and psychiatric nurse practitioners who oversee cases, determine diagnoses, and order treatments.

-If you choose to advance your career and become a psych nurse practitioner, the level of care you can provide will grow.
+If you choose to advance your career and become a psych nurse practitioner, the level of care you can provide may grow.
 As a psych nurse practitioner, you'll be able to write prescriptions, perform advanced assessments, design and order treatment and care plans, diagnose conditions, and provide psychotherapy or counseling.

 Placeholder